Ford Hall Forum

 The Ford Hall Forum is the oldest free public lecture series in the United States.
 Founded in 1908, it continues to host open lectures and discussions in the Greater Boston area.
-Some of the more well-known past speakers include Maya Angelou, Isaac Asimov, Noam Chomsky, Alan Dershowitz, W. E. B. Du Bois, Al Gore, Martin Luther King Jr., Henry Kissinger, Norman Mailer, Ayn Rand, Cokie Roberts, Eleanor Roosevelt, Robert Frost, Margaret Mead, Malcolm X, Jimmy Wales, and Gwen Ifill.
+Some of the more well-known past speakers include Maya Angelou, Isaac Asimov, Noam Chomsky, Alan Dershowitz, W. E. B. Du Bois, Al Gore, Martin Luther King Jr., Henry Kissinger, Norman Mailer, Ayn Rand, Cokie Roberts, Eleanor Roosevelt, Robert Frost, Margaret Mead, Malcolm X, Jimmy Wales, Rosalynn Carter and Gwen Ifill.

 The Ford Hall Forum's mission is "to promote freedom of speech and foster an informed and engaged citizenry through the free public presentation of lectures, debates, and discussions."
 Its events strive to illuminate key issues facing society by bringing to a public podium knowledgeable and thought-provoking speakers.
 These speakers are presented in person, for free, and in settings that facilitate frank and open debate.
 All programs provide equal time for speakers' remarks and questions from the audience.